two Taskers lifting a heavy sofa

 Start preparing and wrapping your furniture a few weeks before the moving date.
 You can also place and organise the small parts in a box and then add a label.

 On it, write the designated room for each piece of furniture.
 This will make it easier for the movers to unload and position items in your new home.
-Being well-organised and having everything ready can reduce the total time of the move, lowering labour costs.
+Being well organised and having everything ready can reduce the overall time of the move, lowering labour costs.

 Reserve parking

-Removalist companies often charge a ‘long carry’ fee if they have to move items over a long distance from the truck to your property.
-To avoid incurring additional charges, secure a parking space as close as possible to your property’s entrance for the removalist truck.
+Moving companies often charge a ‘long carry’ fee if they have to move items over a long distance from the truck to your property.
+To avoid incurring additional charges, secure a parking space as close as possible to your property’s entrance for the moving truck.

 Take advantage of off-peak periods